BradleyCodeU/bradleycodeu.github.io/_apcsp/py/sololrnPythonBasicConcepts.md

 title: SoloLrn Python Basics
 ---

-Go to [https://www.sololearn.com/learning/1073](https://www.sololearn.com/learning/1073) and complete Module 1 "Basic Concepts" (from Lesson 1.1 Welcome to Python to Lesson 7 Code Project)
+Go to [https://www.sololearn.com/en/learn/courses/python-introduction](https://www.sololearn.com/en/learn/courses/python-introduction) and complete Module 1 "Getting Started with Python"

+This includes almost everything from Lesson Writing Code to Python to Module 1 Quiz.
+You will skip the PRO activities.

 Show Mr Riley when finished.